Before Surgery/ FAQ

 The Pre-Op Registration Nurse will call you on the business day before surgery between 12:00 PM and 3:00 PM.
 She will give you instructions for surgery.

-A. If you are on Coumadin/Warfarin, you must have an INR drawn 1-2 days prior to surgery.
+If you are on Coumadin/Warfarin, you must have an INR drawn 1-2 days prior to surgery.
 Blood work is done through your primary care physician.
+Results must be faxed to 888-244-4902.

 - If MRSA was under one year from date of scheduled surgery, you will need to have 3 negative nasal swabs within a month of your surgery.
 Swabs must be at least 24 hours apart.